 We were looking for a mountain town to drive to for Labor Day weekend.
 We loved Crested Butte so much, that we went back for the next two Labor Day weekends.
+We also went once to ski in the winter.
 Check out our Crested Butte travel guide below!

 How we traveled there

-We drove from Denver which takes about four hours.
+We drove from Denver, which takes about four hours.
 There are multiple ways to get there; I-70 to US 24 or US HWY 285.
-Most of 285 is two lanes (one lane in each direction) so if there is an accident or heavy traffic it can add hours to your trip.
-If neither of those happens then we find 285 ends up being faster.
-In the summer you can drive through Cottonwood Pass to get to Crested Butte which is very scenic (Cottonwood Pass/Highway 306 is closed in the winter).
+Most of 285 is two lanes (one lane in each direction), so if there is an accident or heavy traffic, it can add hours to your trip.
+If neither of those happens, then we find 285 ends up being faster.
+In the summer, you can drive through Cottonwood Pass to get to Crested Butte, which is very scenic (Cottonwood Pass/Highway 306 is closed in the winter).
+We’d recommend checking COtrip for the latest in road conditions.

 Where we stayed